unlaunch/documentation/_docs/sdks/dotnet-sdk.md

 ### Concepts

-#### 1. In-memory data store
+#### 1. In memory data store
-Unlaunch .NET SDK (all server-side SDKs) connect to Unlaunch servers upon initialization to download all feature flags, variations and dynamic configurations, and store these in an in-memory data store.
-All subsequent flag evaluations are done using the in-memory data store and results are available instantly.
+Unlaunch .NET SDK (all server-side SDKs) connect to Unlaunch servers upon initialization to download all feature flags, variations and dynamic configurations, and store these in an in-memory data store (e.g. Map).
+All subsequent flag evaluations are done using the in memory data store and results are available instantly.

 #### 2. Events and Metrics Tracking